-For example, running shoes typically have a heel drop of 10mm or more.
+For example, typical running shoes have a heel drop of about 12mm.
 This means that there is more cushioning in the heel than in the toe.
-This design encourages you to land first on the heel.
-There are also zero-drop shoes, which means that the height (and cushioning) of heel and toe at the same height, as they are when you are barefoot.
+Thus, your heel is slightly raised.
+This design cushions your heel if that is where you land first.
+Zero-drop shoes, on the other hand, place the heel and toe at the same height, as they are when you are barefoot.
 And of course there is a range of drop heights in between as well.

 If you wear trail running shoes, you likely have shoes that have a flared heel.
 This helps provide some extra stability on challenging technical trails.
 This, however, is not ideal for a walking shoe.

-Since walkers walk heel-to-toe, they will want undercut or straight heels that help aid in the heel-to-toe movement that is natural when you take steps and go walking.
+Since walkers walk heel-to-toe, undercut or straight heels that help aid in the heel-to-toe movement are best.
 Flared heels will just make it harder.

-Both shoes have good flexibility at the midfoot.
-Walking shoes with heavy support are very stiff, but this makes sense.
+Running and walking shoes alike have good flexibility at the midfoot.
+Walking shoes with heavy support are stiffer, but this makes sense.
 To get extra support, the shoe is going to be bulkier.
 Running shoes vary based on the amount of support.

-No-support shoes are flexible because there isn’t any supportive material to bulk up the shoe while high support shoes are extremely stiff.
+No-support shoes are flexible because there isn’t any supportive material to bulk up the shoe.
+High support shoes are extremely stiff.
 If you want to know if your shoe is flexible, press down on the toe and see where your shoe bends.

-Often, running shoes will bend and flex at the midfoot, but depending on the needs of a runner may also bend and flex at the forefoot.
+Often, running shoes will bend and flex at the midfoot.
+But depending on the needs of a runner, they may also flex at the forefoot.
 You do want to make sure that your walking shoe flexes some, typically at the forefoot since walkers push off their toes.